 Many times a step-parent has such a significant relationship with a child that they would like to adopt that child.
 To do this, you either need the consent of the non-custodial parent, or you need to petition the court to terminate that parent’s legal relationship with the child.

-Adult Adoptions.
 Adoption is the same legal process whether the individual is a child or an adult.
-The most common reason to adopt an adult is for inheritance purposes.
+The most common reason to adopt an adult is for inheritance purposes or an emotional bond.
 In this case, adult adoption allows someone to leave property or financial assets to the adopted individual more easily.
 Another reason is to formalize an existing parent/child relationship.
 For example, parents can adopt a now adult foster child or stepchild.

 Most adoptions require a home study.
 The home study is a written document a caseworker or social worker writes about your family and includes basic information drawn from interviews with your family and information provided by third parties.
 Generally, a home study includes: